Mpox vaccination bookings now open

 Symptoms and transmission

-Symptoms of monkeypox can include a rash, fever, chills, muscle aches, backache, swollen lymph nodes, and exhaustion.
+Symptoms of mpox can include a rash, fever, chills, muscle aches, backache, swollen lymph nodes, and exhaustion.
 In the current outbreak, lesions frequently begin and affect the genital or anal areas and may or may not be associated with swollen lymph nodes or fever.
 Some cases present with urethritis or proctitis (presenting with pain on urinating, or rectal pain, or bloody stools, and diarrhoea).
 The rash may involve vesicles, pustules, pimples, or ulcers, and can also appear on the body, face, palms of hands and soles of the feet or inside the mouth.
 The number of lesions vary, and the rash goes through different stages, like chickenpox, before finally becoming a scab that falls off.

-Monkeypox may be spread from person-to-person through skin-to-skin contact, contact with contaminated items or surfaces, and respiratory droplets.
+Mpox may be spread from person-to-person through skin-to-skin contact, contact with contaminated items or surfaces, and respiratory droplets.

 Anyone who develops symptoms is urged to seek medical care, wear a mask and call ahead to make sure they can isolate away from others.